Visual Bugs - Summary

 Upgrade to functional bug

 When a visual bug causes a functionality to fail, it should be reported as a functional bug, even if the function itself is not the issue.
-However, if the function can be accessed easily through an alternative path or option, the problem should be reported as a visual bug rather than a functional one, since it doesn't actually prevent users from accessing the function.
+However, suppose the function can be accessed easily through an alternative path or option.
+In that case, the problem should be reported as a visual bug rather than a functional one since it doesn't prevent users from accessing the function.

 Documentation of visual problems

 Visual reports must contain screenshots.
-If the visual problem is caused by an action, an additional screencast might be required.
+An additional screencast might be required if an action causes a visual problem.
 For more information on how bug reports must be documented, visit our article Bug Report Requirements.

 Did this answer your question?